Bit451/Bit451/index.md

 ###### Content

-Each Content represents a user-created reference to a torrent.
-Properties include ID, Account ID, torrent ID, name, description, tags[], type{video, audio, image, text, other}, created, updated, deleted?, key, sig.
+Each Content represents a user-created reference to content on a P2P file sharing network.
+Properties include ID, Account ID, address{} (object denoting network, ID, and any other data required for that network), name, description, tags[], type{video, audio, image, text, other}, created, updated, deleted?, key, sig.

-Any user can, of course, add any existing torrent they wish.
-Bit451 will also introduce a brief template (with flags) to add to your new torrent which essentially verifies you as the owner.
+Any user can, of course, add any existing network content they wish to their Bit451 account.
+Bit451 will also introduce a brief template (with flags) to add to your content metadata which essentially verifies you as the owner.

 ###### Search